eastgenomics/eggd_sex_check/README.md

 ## What does this app output?
 This app outputs two main files:

-{prefix}_idxstat.tsv: A file containing the output of samtools idxstat.
+- {prefix}_idxstat.tsv: A file containing the output of samtools idxstat.
-{prefix}_mcq.txt: A MultiQC compatible file summarising the sex check results.
+- {prefix}_mcq.txt: A MultiQC compatible file summarising the sex check results.
 This file includes the sample name, mapped reads for chromosomes 1 and Y, normalized chromosome Y reads, reported sex, and predicted sex.
 <br></br>

-## How to run this app from the command line?
+## How to run this app from the command
 To run this app, you would use a command like:

 ```